larrybirdhr-hr/pdsnd_github/README.md

 chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 All the functions in the code are from this class and the additional resource used is from stackflow to display Pandas dataframe to the second decimal point in the total trip duration and average trip duration.

+### Packages
+The packages used in the Python file are nmpy, pandas, time